-- Because of how air circulates and is filtered on airplanes, most viruses and other germs do not spread easily on flights.
-There may, however, be a risk of getting COVID-19 on crowded flights if there are other travelers on board with COVID-19. - If possible, use a car seat.
-Check with your airline since the may require you to pay for an extra seat. - We do not advise using Benadryl or other OTC medications to help your child fall asleep.
+- If possible, use a car seat.
+Check with your airline since they may require you to pay for an extra seat. - We do not advise using Benadryl or other OTC medications to help your child fall asleep.
 Your children should be allowed to fall asleep naturally. - Parents who use sleep medication themselves should make sure that one adult, who is not under the influence of medication, is always available to attend to the children. - During takeoffs and landings, try to breast/ bottle feed or allow your children to chew on gum.
-This helps to equilibrate the middle ear pressure and prevents unwanted ear pain. - Infants should not be fed more than usual because higher altitudes cause gases to expand and infants may experience distension during air travel. - Children should have sufficient quiet entertainment for the length of the journey.
-(Taking new toys they haven't seen before always helps.) - In case your child gets separated during the journey, personal information, including the child's name, address where the family is staying, and contact phone numbers should be put in the child's pocket.
+This helps to equilibrate the middle ear pressure and prevents unwanted ear pain. - Infants should not be fed more than usual because higher altitudes might cause gases to expand and infants may experience distension during air travel. - Children should have sufficient quiet entertainment for the length of the journey. (taking new toys they haven't seen before always helps.) - In case your child gets separated during the journey, personal information, including the child's name, address where the family is staying, and contact phone numbers should be put in the child's pocket.
 This information should not be displayed in plain view.